RobertWSaunders/databases-class-project/README.md

 ### File Organization

-file of records
-- each relation is typically stored as a file
-- stored as a sequence of records (tuples) mapped onto disk blocks
-- file organization is a method of arranging records in a file

-represented within the file in two scenarios
-- fixed length records
-- variable length records
+As mentioned above, we can improve the performance of our database by improving the file organization.
+Each relation is typically stored as a file and within those files are records that indicate tuples.
+We say that file organization is a method of arranging records in a file.
+We represent records in a file in two ways, fixed length records and variable length records, the assumption is that a record is not larger than a block.

-free lists are used to track deleted records

-record types that allow variable lengths for one or more fields such as strings (varchar) result in records in records that are different lengths
+For fixed length records we use something called free lists to track deleted records.
+Variable length records are record types that allow variable lengths for one or more fields such as strings (varchar) result in records that are of different lengths.
+In variable length records we store attributes in order and variable length attributes are represented by fixed size (offset and length), with actual data stored after all fixed length attributes.
+Null values are represented by null-value bitmap.
+Sometimes in these files we choose a slotted page structure which includes a header in the file that contains:

-slotted page header/structure

-organizing records within a file
+- number of record entries
+- end of free space in the block
+- location and size of each record

+Records can be moved around within a page to keep them contiguous with no empty space between them; entry in the header must be updated.

+Now lets look at the options for organizing the records in a file, versus just purely representing them.
+There are two options outlined below:

+- Heap

+	- A record can be placed anywhere in the file where there is space.
-- stored in a heap (no ordering really)
+		- no ordering of records
+		- single file for each of the records

+- Sequentially

-- sequential ordering based on search key
+	- Store records in sequential order, based on the value of the search key of each record.
-	- uses overflow block with pointers to keep track
-	- if there are a lot of overflow blocks that hurts performance
+		- Designed for efficient processing of records in sorted order.
+		- For insertions we location the position where the record is to be inserted.
+			- if there is free space we insert it
+			- if there is no free space we insert the record in an overflow block.
+			- in either of these cases the pointer chain must be updated.
-	- we reorganize the file from time to time to restore the sequential order
+			- We need to reorganize the file from time to time to restore sequential order.

 ### Indexing

-indices
-- objective is to provide quick access to commonly access items very similar to commonly accessed items
-- often there are several indices that are created
-- indices are stored as separate files, need to be updated whenever changes are made to a table, this adds overhead
+Indices provide quick access to commonly accessed items.
+Very similar to an index in a book.
+Often times there are several indices that are created on a single table.
+Indices are stored as separate files, as a result of this they need to be updated whenever changes are made to a table.

-basics
+Some basic concepts of indices are below:

-- search key
+- Search Key

-	- attribute or set of attributes used to loop up records in a file, may be different from primary key
+	- attribute or set of attributes used to look up records in a file, may be different from primary key.

-- index file
+- Index file

-	- consists of records (called index entries) of the form ([search-key, pointer to block])
+	- Consists of records (called index entries) of the form ([search-key, pointer to block])
-	- two basic kinds of indices
+	- Two basic kinds of indices
 		- ordered indices: search keys are stored in sorted order
 		- hash indices: search keys are distributed uniformly across "buckets" using a "hash function".

-ordered index
+Ordered Index
 - index entries are stored sorted on the search key value
 - associates the key with the records that contain it
 - the clustering index (also called the primary index) is an index whose search key defines the order of the index file